 When it comes to fan requests and feedback, Sea of Thieves is no stranger.
 Since launch, fans and outlets alike have put forward their opinions on what would make the game a better, more refined experience.
 When Sea of Thieves launched, one major criticism is that it was lacking in content and didn’t have a very in-depth pool of activities to soak up.
 I echoed this in my own review of the game and to Rare’s credit, they’ve been working around the clock – and continue to do so – to build upon the otherwise excellent initial experience.

 The game launched with little else than three vendors that typically require that you do the same thing over and over again, be it dig for loot, kill for skulls or play go-for.
 Timed activities were also in place, such as the Skull Forts or the Kraken encounter, but outside of that, that was pretty much the bulk of the game.
-Since then, Rare has added time-limited campaigns known as The Hungering Deep and Cursed Sails, and limited-time events, kick-started by Skeleton Thrones.
-The next upcoming expansion has also been recently teased.
+Since then, Rare has added time-limited campaigns known as The Hungering Deep, Cursed Sails and Forsaken Shores, as well as limited-time events, kick-started by Skeleton Thrones.

 Sea of Thieves is certainly built for the long run.
 Rare has a total of four internal teams actively working on content via a queue-based rotation.
 This means that the teams will work on their content drops, release their content drops and then move behind the other three developers to work on something new, ready for when those developers have released their content – rinse and repeat.
 This will always ensure that something fresh and exciting will be thrown into the game, with limited-time events filling the gaps in between drops.

 What’s interesting is that although the DLC drops are time-limited, most of the content will be left in the game.
 The Hungering Deep, for example, saw the implementation of a Megalodon.
 Now that the event is over, Rare released a number of Megalodons into the game.
 Tools, such as the Speaking Trumpet and the Drum, have also been thrown in permanently, as well as content from Cursed Sails.
-The same can be said about Skeleton Thrones, being that they will remain in the game indefinitely for those that couldn’t find the time (or patience) to overcome them.
+The same can be said about Skeleton Thrones and other bi-weekly content, being that they will remain in the game indefinitely for those that couldn’t find the time (or patience) to overcome them.

-The Cursed Sails threw in a new AI threat – Skeleton Ships – to the world alongside a new ship-type and several other additions, whereas the Forsaken Shores will introduce a new area on the map.
+The Cursed Sails threw in a new AI threat – Skeleton Ships – to the world alongside a new ship-type and several other additions, whereas the Forsaken Shores introduced a new area on the map, a rowboat and new activities.
 Here, ladies and gentlemen, is where things get interesting.
 Executive Producer Joe Neate took part in a round-table interview a while back regarding the future of the game, seen above.
-If you skip exactly to the 11 minute mark, you’ll witness Neate teasing a very intriguing piece of info for something that’s possibly coming alongside, or near after Forsaken Shores.
+If you skip exactly to the 11 minute mark, you’ll witness Neate teasing a very intriguing piece of info for something that’s possibly coming soon.

-Speaking of the future of the game, in particular, the activities that take place “at sea”, Neate says that the team working on Forsaken Shores are working on something that they hope is released with that content drop.
+Speaking of the future of the game, in particular, the activities that take place “at sea”, Neate said that the team working on Forsaken Shores are working on something that they hoped would be released with that content drop.
 Neate teases that it’s something that is heavily requested and is an activity that many do out at sea.
 What could this be?
 Surely, is has to be fishing.
+Though, if so, it missed its window seeing as Forsaken Shores is already here.
 This has easily been one of the most requested features since the game launched in March of this year and assuming that it is fishing, here’s how I personally want it to work.

 I think for a game like Sea of Thieves, Animal Crossing should be the perfect template to implement as far as fishing is concerned, but with a few added twists.
-Sea of Thieves’ ocean is currently divided into three sections; The Shores Of Plenty, The Ancient Isles and The Wilds.
-There’ll be a fourth added of course, when the Forsaken Shores arrives.
+Sea of Thieves’ ocean is currently divided into four sections; The Shores Of Plenty, The Ancient Isles, The Wilds and Devil’s Roar.
 Rare would do well to maximize the potential of fishing when it’s presumably added to the game, with each of these locations serving up unique and distinct sea life, possibly by season too.

 Fishing rods, I suspect, will only come in one form with several cosmetic variations.
 However, it would be great to see a handful of different baits that work better on specific fish.
 I think it goes without saying that a fishing book needs to be added alongside this feature.
 Fishing in the likes of Animal Crossing and Final Fantasy XV, for instance, is addictive and captivating due to the addition of a fishing book.
 It allows players to work towards filling something up in a ‘Gotta Catch ’em All’ Pokemon-like sort of way.
 Let’s not stop there…